decentraland/adr/content/ADR-200-raycast-sdk-component.md

   // this one is to make it easy to point towards a pin-pointed element
-  // in global space, like a fixed tower globalDirection = Vector3.subtract(raycast.globalTarget, globalOrigin) }
+  // in global space, like a fixed tower globalDirection = Vector3.subtract(raycast.globalTarget, globalOrigin) } else if (raycast.targetEntity) {
+  // this one is to make it easy to point towards another entity in space.
+  // i.e. pointing one laser emitter to a receiver and detect if a user
+  // collides the laser
+  const globalTarget = getGlobalPosition(raycast.targetEntity)
+  globalDirection = Vector3.subtract(globalTarget, globalOrigin)
+}

 globalDirection.normalizeInPlace()
 ```